With hardware selection and fabrication method decisions out of the way, the next step was to establish a

 for ZP space is common in 6502 systems.

 For example, the Commodore 64

-the available ZP locations, leaving a mere four for the hapless programmer.
+the available ZP locations, leaving a mere five for the hapless programmer.

 The '816 addresses(!) this problem by allowing the programmer to locate ZP anywhere